holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/00_cmd_line_basics/lesson_plan.md

 ## Essential Questions

-- How can we use the command-line to increase our effectiveness?
+- What are some basic things you can do on the command-line?
-- How much effort should I put into understanding the tools I'm using?
+- What can the command-line do that a regular GUI cannot?

 ## Lesson Plan